Hard of Hearing / Deaf Technologies

 Add captions instantly to your meetings, lectures, or seminars, either in-person or online.

 You can also add timestamped notes, synced to your transcript, and highlight key information so you never miss the important stuff.

 Caption.Ed provides you with captions any media - live or pre-recorded.
 From a Zoom meeting to a recorded lecturer, simply install Caption.Ed in your browser or on your computer or Mac, start your media and enjoy.

 A loop System enables hearing aid users hear various sound sources in large rooms or reception areas, in auditoriums, offices, theatres, or other large public areas.

-A loop of insulated wire is fixed around a designated listening area and is connected to a power source, an amplifier, and a microphone.
+A loop of insulated wire is present around a designated listening area connected to a power source, an amplifier, and a microphone.

-Hearing aids which have the ‘T’ switch can be set at this position, thus allowing the user receive a signal, which is carried from the microphone to the amplifier and is transmitted through to the loop wire, similar to a transmitting aerial.
+Hearing aids which have the ‘T’ switch can be set at this position, thus allowing the user to receive a signal, which carries from the microphone to the amplifier and is transmits through to the loop wire, like a transmitting aerial.

 Academic Support help

-For further help gaining strategies to take effective notes please view our academic support page, which gives you information on:
+For further help and gaining strategies to help you take effective notes please view are academic support page which give you information on:

-- How to use your lecture notes effectively
+- How to use your lecture note effectively

 - Strategies for taking notes in a lecture